ndrean/binyJS/Readme.md

 const todoState = B.state({ val: [], key: "id" });
 ```

 - [keys] Whenever you render a list of components, use the attribute `key` in the HTML string you want to render and in your _selectors_.
 You also need to declare the id used in your data.
-In the "todo" example, you render a "li" and your data is in the form "data = [{id:1, label: "ok},...]":
+In the "todo" example, you render a "li" and your data is in the form `data = [{id:1, label: "ok},...]` so use `key="${id}"` in this form (the " are important for the querySelectors).

 ```js
 const TodoItem = ({ id, label }) =>